maarxx/SmarterScheduling/README.md

 As a side effect of this, you will notice that your doctor's response times have improved, and pawns overall receive medical treatment in a much quicker and snappier fashion, possibly even improving disease survival rates.

 This mod also assumes that your doctors have doctoring as their highest relevant priority.
 If you have something as a higher priority, the mod will get confused as to why nobody is providing treatment, and start chain-resetting your doctors.
-This is typically indicative of an incorrect work tab, anyway.
+This is typically indicative of an incorrect Work tab, anyway.

+The mod does not explicitly force job assignments ("Prioritize"), it just sets doctor schedules and resets doctors as needed and hopes the doctors, upon being reset, do the right thing.

 ## Medical Conditions Not Requiring Treatment

 An interesting case is medical conditions that result in bed rest but do not require immediate treatment.
 This includes generally missing Health, for injuries that have already been Treated, and Treated Diseases with Immunity, such as Plague / Malaria / Flu / etc.

 These conditions are very disruptive to your colony.
 Your pawn lays in bed, and does nothing, and furthermore disrupts other colonists to feed them.
-Sometimes, you want this, especially with Immunity, but sometimes, they need to get their asses out of bed every now and then, to feed themselves, or go to Psyche for Joy and Mood before they suffer a mental break in your Hospital or Dormitory.
+Sometimes, you want this, especially with Immunity, but sometimes, they need to get their asses out of bed every now and then, to feed themselves, or go to Joy for Recreation and Mood before they suffer a mental break in your Hospital or Dormitory.

 Therefore, the mod provides two more options for how such cases should be handled: